syncfusion-content/fileformat-docs/File-Formats/DocIO/html.md

 {% endhighlight %}
 {% endtabs %}

-The following code examples show the event handler to customize the image path and save the image in an external folder.
+The following code example illustrates the event handler for customizing the image path and saving the image in an external folder

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}